-If you are a customer of one of the banks signed up to the Code (list of signatories), and you made a payment by bank transfer online, by telephone, or in branch to another UK bank account that later turned out to be a scam, you can make a claim under the Code.
+If you have made a payment on or after 7th October 2024 by bank transfer online, by telephone, or in branch to another UK bank account that later turned out to be a scam, you can make a claim under the new rules set out by the Payment Systems Regulator.

-The Code sets out actions that your bank or building society should take to protect you from scams and fraud.
+The rules set out actions that your bank or building society should take to protect you from scams and fraud.
 This includes having systems in place to monitor payments, to make sure that people opening a bank account are who they say they are and warning you if they think you may be at risk from a scam.

-The Code also sets out a standard of behaviour for customers.
+The rules also set out a standard of behaviour for customers - also known as the "Consumer Standard of Caution" to demonstrate that you have not been grossly negligent.
 At the time of payment, you are expected to: